Hindi media: Newspapers

-Hindi news media has a dominant presence in a large part of the country.
-India is a multi-lingual country, and the Hindi belt is a group of states which are predominantly Hindi-speaking.
-The Hindi belt is commonly understood to include the states of Haryana, Himachal Pradesh, Rajasthan, Uttar Pradesh, Uttarakhand, Bihar, Jharkhand, Madhya Pradesh, Chhattisgarh and the union territories of Delhi and Chandigarh.
+The Hindi belt of multilingual India is a group of predominantly Hindi-speaking states commonly understood to include the states of Haryana, Himachal Pradesh, Rajasthan, Uttar Pradesh, Uttarakhand, Bihar, Jharkhand, Madhya Pradesh, Chhattisgarh, and the union territories of Delhi and Chandigarh.
+Hindi news media have had a dominant presence in a large part of the country.
+However, before 1826, there were many newspapers throughout modern-day India, Pakistan, and Bangladesh (the British Raj) but only in English, Persian, and Bangla, none in Hindi.